muesli/deckmaster/README.md

 #### Update interval for widgets

-A widget can optionally be set to update at a defined interval.
+Optionally, you can configure an update `interval` for each widget:

 ```toml
 [keys.widget]